pzemtsov/pzemtsov.github.io/_posts/2015-11-21-crc32-intrinsic-java-or-c-with-jni.md

 0x00007f9a0131ba6d: shr    eax,0x8
 {% endhighlight %}

 Interestingly, the access to the array in both cases is done using the static address rather than indirectly using a reference.
-While in the intrinsic case thia may be explained by the code not being written in **Java**, in **Java** case the compiler clearly made use of the fact that the array is `static final`, so its address is known at the time of compilation.
+While in the intrinsic case this may be explained by the code not being written in **Java**, in **Java** case the compiler clearly made use of the fact that the array is `static final`, so its address is known at the time of compilation.
 The same applies to its size.
 The compiler knew the array size was 256 and it was accessed using byte-sized indices, which allowed to optimise out the index checking.
 This resulted in a nearly optimal code.